pin-people/event_people/README.md

 #### 9. Rabbit (Package)

 The implementation in RabbitMQ relies on a central Topic which routes the events to the queues based on the event name (routing key).
 When a Listener is bound to an event name, the lib creates the queue if not available and binds it to the Topic, based on both specific (with the `.service_name` suffix) and the generic (with the `.all` suffix) routing keys.

+For more information about RabbitMQ concept check in this [link](https://www.rabbitmq.com/tutorials/amqp-concepts).

 ##### a.
 Topic